emmasarge/gallery/README.md

 * I used a very muted it palette to reflect on the serenity of a gallery space with soft white walls, very minimalistic.
 This also helps to draw attention to the products, the paintings and drawings

-The colors I used were #fafafa for an off white, #212529 a soft gray and #f2ba21 for a warm mustard color like sunlight.
+The colors I used were :
+* #fafafa for an off white,
+* #212529 a soft gray
+* #f2ba21 for a warm mustard color like sunlight.

 <a name="fonts"></a>